mozanunal/hashcode2021-even-more-pizza/README.md

 # Hashcode 2021 Even More Pizza

-Hashcode 2021 practice code solution our implementation.
-It is clean and readable 4 hours solution writen in Python.
+It is our implementation for Hashcode 2021 practice question.
+It is a clean and readable 4 hours solution writen in **Python**.

 | Data      | Scores |